cloudkick/whiskey/README.md

 Example
 =======

-For examples check the `examples` folder.
+For examples check the `example` folder.